Kia Mohave: North America

 All models were available with optional 4WD.
 The 3.8 V6 has a rated towing capacity of 5,000 lbs, while the 4.6 V8 has a rated towing capacity of 7,500 lbs.

 2009-2010 were the only model years for the Borrego in the U.S, though most dealer inventory lasted until early 2011, and certain U.S. territories received extremely small numbers of the Borrego until 2014.
-The 2008 recession would see the American market shift more towards smaller, car-based, unibody style crossover vehicles with smaller engines, due to rising petrol and oil prices.
+The 2008 recession would see the American market shift more towards smaller, car-based, unibody-style crossover vehicles with smaller engines, due to rising petrol and oil prices.
 This would be seen as a very untimely arrival of the Borrego, when fuel prices were in excess of $4 USD/gallon.
 The Borrego's body-on-frame design would also be severely derided, due to the fact that it drove "like a full-size pickup truck," despite the fully independent suspension setup.
-The standard 3.8 litre V6 engine would eventually prove to get worse petrol mileage than the optional 4.6 liter V8 engine by a slightly noticeable margin.
+The standard 3.8-litre V6 engine would eventually prove to get worse petrol mileage than the optional 4.6 liter V8 engine by a slightly noticeable margin.
 Only 22,700 Borregos would be built between May 2008 and January 2009 for the U.S. There were 68 Borregos built in U.S. territories between October 2009 and May 2014, making the total U.S. Borrego production consist of 22,768 units.

-The Borrego's eventual replacement would take shape in the form of the Kia Telluride in 2020.
-The smaller unibody Kia Sorento crossover, built in West Point, Georgia, for the 2011 model year, served as the Borrego's eventual placeholder until the 2020 model year.
+The Borrego's eventual replacement took shape in the form of the Telluride in 2019.

+The smaller unibody Sorento crossover, built in West Point, Georgia, for the 2011 model year, served as the Borrego's eventual placeholder until the 2020 model year.
 The Sorento would offer the 3rd row seating of the Borrego, while lacking the V8 engine, the body-on-frame design, and the rear-wheel drive base of the Borrego.

-The Telluride would eventually step in for 2020 to fill the void the Borrego would leave behind in size, though still lacking the V8 engine option and body-on-frame design of the Borrego however it does have the 3rd row seating like the Burrego and Sorento do.
+The Telluride was eventually stepped in 2019 to fill the void that the Borrego left behind in size, though still lacking the V8 engine option and body-on-frame design of the Borrego.
+However, it does have the third-row seating like the Borrego and Sorento.

-The rising oil and petrol prices would also see the 4.6 L Tau V8 being dropped from the Borrego/Mohave globally, after U.S. production ceased in January 2009.
+The rising oil and petrol prices would also see the 4.6 L Tau V8 being dropped from the Borrego/Mohave globally, after U.S. production ceased in 2010.